Cletine/lox-interpreter/README.md

 # 🦀 Lox Interpreter — Rust

 > A fully-featured interpreter for the **Lox** programming language, built from scratch in Rust.
-> The following project is developed by hand with AI assistance from Claude Sonnet 4.6.
 > Inspired by Robert Nystrom's [*Crafting Interpreters*](https://craftinginterpreters.com/).

 [![Rust](https://img.shields.io/badge/Rust-1.78%2B-orange?logo=rust)](https://www.rust-lang.org/)